PrestaShop/open-source/content/project-organization/quality-council/processes/contribute-ui-tests.md

 Scenarios are the base of UI Tests.
 They are available on the [PrestaShop Tests Documentation](https://build.prestashop-project.org/test-scenarios/).

-Tests are the code after scenarios.
+Tests are the code based on scenarios.
 They are available on the main repository [in the tests/UI directory](https://github.com/PrestaShop/PrestaShop/tree/develop/tests/UI).

 ## Contribute to UI tests